codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 ```

 You can obtain an API Key from your [user settings page](https://g.codefresh.io/user/settings).
+>**Note:** Make sure when you generate the token used to authenticate with the CLI, you generate it with *all scopes*.

 >**Note:** access to the Codefresh CLI is only needed once during the Runner installation.
 After that, the Runner will authenticate on it own using the details provided.
 You do NOT need to install the Codefresh CLI on the cluster that is running Codefresh pipelines.